Accounting Principles (Practice Quiz)

 The matching principle requires that expenses be matched to the related revenues or to the accounting period when the expenses are incurred.
 When the expenses are paid for is not relevant.

 The creative chief executive of a corporation who is personally responsible for numerous inventions and innovations is not reported as an asset on the corporation's balance sheet.
-The accounting principle/guideline that prevents the corporation for reporting this person as an asset is
+The accounting principle/guideline that prevents the corporation from reporting this person as an asset is __________.

 Wrong.